Peter Stewart Macliver

 Peter Stewart Macliver (1822 – 19 April 1891) was a Scottish journalist and Liberal Party politician who sat in the House of Commons from 1880 to 1885.

 Macliver was the son of David Macliver of Kilchoman, Islay.
-He was educated at Glasgow High School, and Glasgow University.
+He was educated at Glasgow High School, and the University of Glasgow.
 He became a journalist and co-founded the Western Daily Press in Bristol in 1858.
 He was a J.P. for Somerset.

-At the 1880 general election, Macliver was elected as a Member of Parliament (MP) for Plymouth.
+At the 1880 general election, Macliver was elected as a member of parliament (MP) for Plymouth.

 He held the seat until his defeat at the 1885 election.